 For example, if you have rounded shoulders then no amount of hamstring stretches and planks is going to help you correct your hunchback.

-Or if you suffer from a herniated disc, any forward spine bending may trigger your pain faster than you can say “pain!”.
+Or if you suffer from a Sciatica Pain, any forward spine bending may trigger your pain faster than you can say “pain!”.

 My recommendation is that if you want to do Yoga, do it carefully and methodically.

-Be sure to educate yourself on which yoga poses/exercises are not suited for your specific back condition, and then avoid doing them, or modify them.
+Be sure to educate yourself on which yoga poses/exercises are not suited for your specific back condition – So you can avoid them or modify them.

-The technique you use in your Yoga poses can make the difference between helping your pain and making it worse.
+The technique you use in your Yoga poses can make the difference between helping your pain versus aggravating it.